Learn how to choose the right KPIs for your business intelligence dashboard, with best practices for design and examples by department.

 Designing a business intelligence dashboard

-Business intelligence tools and dashboards help you stay in control of your business, but some dashboards do this better than others.
-Here are a few dashboard design best practices to follow.
+Business intelligence tools help you stay in control of your business, but some dashboards do this better than others.
+Good design means your team gets the answer at a glance — without having to dig, ask, or paste numbers into a spreadsheet to make sense of them.

 • Build one dashboard for each role — don't try to create a one-size-fits-all dashboard